 - Evidence establishes a reasonable probability about how your injuries were enhanced by not wearing a seat belt

 Essentially, a jury will consider if a reasonable person would have worn a seat belt and consider how not wearing a seat belt contributed to your injuries.

 It is important for car accident victims to realize they may still be eligible for compensation even if they were not wearing a seat belt.
 If the other side uses this against you, Arizona’s comparative fault law will likely be applied to your case.

 Under this law, any damages you receive will be reduced in proportion to your degree of fault.
 So if not wearing a seat belt made you 10 percent at fault for your injuries, your final award of compensation will be reduced by 10 percent.

 The at-fault driver and his or her insurance company may try to use the seat belt defense to avoid responsibility for the crash.
 This is why you need experienced legal representation in your corner.

-The trusted attorneys at Phillips Law Group have obtained more than $750 million in compensation for a wide variety of personal injury victims, including many significant settlements and verdicts for car accident victims – $4,000,000 for an auto accident victim who suffered a spinal cord injury, and $3.1 million for a wrongful death claim involving a motor vehicle accident.
+The trusted attorneys at Phillips Law Group have obtained more than $1 billion in compensation for a wide variety of personal injury victims, including many significant settlements and verdicts for car accident victims – $4,000,000 for an auto accident victim who suffered a spinal cord injury, and $3.1 million for a wrongful death claim involving a motor vehicle accident.

 The consultation with our attorneys is free and there are no upfront costs for having us represent you.
 We do not get paid unless our clients receive compensation.